rlucas11/panelCodeR/README.md

 ## Updates!

+12/27/2023: Implemented latent occasion variables with multiple indicators for lavaan.
+I also added some utilities for testing these models.
+The function `gen_starts()` generates data based on the STARTS model and `addIndicators()` can take that generated data and add indicators for each variable at each wave.

 12/24/2023: The code to compare univariate models in Mplus has been added to the package.

 12/22/2023: The code to run the DPM model in Mplus has been added to the package.